thor-harsh/Project--R-15/README.md

  **Here are what the columns represent:** <br>

-credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.<br><br/>
+credit.policy: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.<br>
 purpose: The purpose of the loan (takes values "credit_card", "debt_consolidation", "educational", "major_purchase", "small_business", and "all_other").<br><br/>
 int.rate: The interest rate of the loan, as a proportion (a rate of 11% would be stored as 0.11).
 Borrowers judged by LendingClub.com to be more risky are assigned higher interest rates.<br><br/>
 installment: The monthly installments owed by the borrower if the loan is funded.<br><br/>